leografx/year-object-generator/README.md

 # year-object-generator
-create object for a whole year
+generates object for a whole year

 ```
 November: [